-Yes, delayed C-section deliveries can cause brain damage, hypoxic ischemic encephalopathy (HIE), cerebral palsy and other birth injuries in a baby.
-When medical personnel spend too much time attempting to deliver a baby vaginally, babies are often left in oxygen-depriving conditions.
-Periods of fetal oxygen deprivation occurring before, during or just after delivery often cause permanent infant brain injuries.
-Medical professionals must act quickly upon signs of fetal oxygen deprivation, because physicians cannot directly help babies with oxygenation, ventilation, or circulation when the baby is inside the womb.
+When medical personnel spend too much time attempting to deliver vaginally, babies are often do not get enough oxygen.
+This can cause permanent brain injuries.
+Medical professionals must act quickly upon signs of fetal oxygen deprivation because physicians cannot directly help babies with oxygenation, ventilation, or circulation when the baby is inside the womb.
 Often, the fastest and safest way to deliver a baby is by ordering and performing an emergency C-section.

-The best way to detect fetal oxygen deprivation in a baby still inside the mother’s womb is to closely monitor the fetal heart rate.
-The fetal heart rate tones show up as a tracing on a graph and are known as fetal heart tracings.
-The fetal heart rate monitor monitors the baby’s heart rate in response to the mother’s contractions.
-Clinicians skilled in fetal heart tracing interpretation must be present during labor and delivery to watch and interpret the tracings, especially if the pregnancy or labor is high-risk.
-When a baby becomes oxygen deprived, the fetal heart tracing will be abnormal or nonreassuring, and this information is usually the only indication that a baby is not receiving enough oxygen.
+The only way to tell whether a baby is getting enough oxygen inside the mother’s womb is to closely monitor the fetal heart rate (5).
+The fetal heart rate tones show up on a graph and are known as fetal heart tracings.
+The fetal heart rate monitor shows the baby’s heart rate in response to the mother’s contractions (6).
+Clinicians skilled in fetal heart tracing interpretation must be present during labor and delivery, especially if the pregnancy or labor is high-risk.
+When a baby becomes oxygen-deprived, the fetal heart tracing will be abnormal, or “nonreassuring,” and this information is usually the only indication that a baby is not receiving enough oxygen.

 The physician and medical team must closely monitor the mother and baby during labor and delivery in order to notice dangerous conditions before they become so severe that the oxygen deprivation causes a change in the baby’s heart rate.
 These changes to the baby’s heart rate are known as fetal distress.

-When a baby is in an abnormal position (malpresentation) when labor begins, it can be very dangerous.
-Face and breech presentations are some examples of fetal malpresentation.
-Malpresentation can cause prolonged labor, which is associated with oxygen deprivation and fetal distress.
+When a baby is in an abnormal position (malpresentation or out of position) when labor begins, it can be very dangerous (7).
+Malpresentation can cause prolonged labor, which is associated with oxygen deprivation and fetal distress (8).
 In addition, malpresentation is associated with umbilical cord problems (see below for more information on this).

 The physician must closely monitor the mother and baby and have the skill to notice when a baby is in an abnormal position.
 During any delivery, it is imperative to have the capacity to quickly move on to an emergency C-section.
-When the baby is malpositioned, everything must be in place for the physician to quickly perform a C-section.
-In fact, in most cases of face presentation, the baby must be delivered by C-section.
+When the baby is malpositioned, everything must be in place for the physician to quickly perform a C-section (7, 9).
 When a baby is in a breech presentation, the physician can attempt to rotate the baby into a normal position, but these maneuvers require a lot of skill, and they are time-consuming.
 Thus, when breech presentation occurs, it often is safer to deliver the baby by C-section.
 It is important to remember that prolonged labor is associated with oxygen deprivation and fetal distress.

-The umbilical cord is the baby’s connection to oxygen-rich blood coming from the mother.
-If the umbilical cord becomes completely compressed, the baby will not receive any oxygen.
-Face presentation is associated with multiple nuchal cords, which occurs when the cord is wrapped around the baby’s neck more than once.
-This can cause the cord to be compressed, thereby reducing the flow of oxygen-rich blood to the baby.
-A nuchal cord can also be so tight that it pushes on the vessels in the baby’s neck, restricting blood flow to the baby’s brain.
-Breech presentation is associated with nuchal cord and a prolapsed umbilical cord, which is when the cord exits the birth canal in front of the baby.
-A prolapsed cord becomes compressed by the baby’s body, which can severely or completely cut off the flow of oxygen-rich blood to the baby.
-When umbilical cords become compressed, babies must be delivered immediately to avoid hypoxic ischemic encephalopathy (HIE) and death.
+The umbilical cord is the baby’s connection to oxygen-rich blood coming from the mother (10).
+A nuchal cord, when the umbilical cord is wrapped around the baby’s neck, can be so tight that it pushes on the vessels in the baby’s neck, restricting blood flow to the baby’s brain.
+Cord prolapse, when the cord exits the birth canal in front of the baby, can become compressed and severely or completely cut off the flow of oxygen-rich blood to the baby.
+When umbilical cords become compressed, babies must be delivered immediately to avoid hypoxic-ischemic encephalopathy (HIE) and death.

-Cephalopelvic disproportion (CPD) is a pregnancy complication in which the fetus is too large to easily pass through the mother’s pelvis.
+Cephalopelvic disproportion (CPD) is a pregnancy complication in which the fetus’s head is too large to easily pass through the mother’s pelvis.
 Medical personnel must measure the mother’s pelvis at her first prenatal visit.
-Then, the physician must pay close attention to the baby, so the medical team can determine if the baby will be too large to fit through the birth canal.
-If the mother’s pelvis is small, an average sized baby may not fit.
-Sometimes the baby becomes macrosomic (large) due to gestational diabetes or other factors.
+Then, the physician must pay close attention to the baby, so the medical team can determine if the baby will be too large to fit through the birth canal (11).
+If the mother’s pelvis is small, an average-sized baby may not fit.
+Sometimes the baby becomes macrosomic (abnormally large) due to gestational diabetes or other factors.
 Whatever the reason, if the baby cannot or is not likely to fit through the birth canal, the physician must discuss the option of a scheduled C-section delivery with the mother; the risks and benefits of all delivery options must be thoroughly discussed.

 It is crucial for the physician to be aware of the presence of CPD because it can be very dangerous to attempt vaginal delivery when CPD is present.
-Firstly, trying to vaginally deliver a baby that cannot fit through the birth canal causes labor to be prolonged, which can cause fetal distress.
-Secondly, when labor is prolonged, physicians may be tempted to use risky delivery techniques, such as the use of forceps or vacuum extractors, which greatly increases the chance of the baby suffering from an intracranial hemorrhage (brain bleed) and resultant hypoxic ischemic encephalopathy (HIE).
+First, trying to vaginally deliver a baby that cannot fit through the birth canal causes labor to be prolonged, which can cause fetal distress.
+Second, when labor is prolonged, physicians may be tempted to use risky delivery techniques, such as the use of forceps or vacuum extractors, which greatly increases the chance of the baby suffering from an intracranial hemorrhage (brain bleed) and resultant hypoxic-ischemic encephalopathy (HIE).
 Oftentimes, physicians spend too much time trying to use these risky instruments instead of quickly moving on to an emergency C-section.
 Physicians may also use the labor induction drugs Pitocin or Cytotec to speed up delivery.
-These drugs can cause contractions to be so strong and fast the baby becomes deprived of oxygen.
-Like forceps and vacuum extractors, if the baby is not going to fit through the birth canal, using devices to speed up labor will only delay the ordering and performance of a C-section delivery.
-If labor induction drugs cause a hypertonic uterus–which is characterized by excessive contractions of the uterus–the baby must immediately be delivered by C-section.
-This is because hypertonic uterine contractions can cause the oxygen deprivation in a baby to become progressively worse.
+These drugs can cause contractions to be so strong and fast that the baby becomes deprived of oxygen.
+Like forceps and vacuum extractors, if the baby is not going to fit through the birth canal, using devices to speed up labor will many times delay the ordering and performance of a C-section delivery.

 Placental abruption is a pregnancy complication in which the placenta becomes either partially or completely separated from the uterus.
 Placental abruption is dangerous because the placenta connects the fetus to the womb (uterus).
-If the placenta becomes completely separated from the womb, the baby will be totally cut off from the mother’s blood vessels, which means no oxygen-rich blood from the mother will be able to enter the placenta and travel to the umbilical cord and then to the baby.
+If the placenta becomes becomes partially or completely separated from the womb, the baby will be cut off from the mother’s blood vessels, which means no oxygen-rich blood from the mother will be able to travel to the baby (12).
 In the case of an abruption where the baby is not getting enough oxygen, the baby must be delivered by emergency C-section in a matter of minutes.
-If the abruption is a partial one, the physician should be prepared to perform an emergency C-section because a partial abruption can turn into a complete or severe abruption very quickly.
-The urgency of the delivery depends on multiple factors, including the location of the placental separation, the length of time of the separation, the age of the baby and the amount of reserve the baby has.
 The mother and baby must be closely monitored when any type of abruption is present; the fetal heart monitor can notify the physician of fetal distress.
-Failure to quickly deliver a baby when placental abruption is severe can cause oxygen deprivation and hypoxic ischemic encephalopathy (HIE).
+Failure to quickly deliver a baby when placental abruption is severe can cause oxygen deprivation and hypoxic-ischemic encephalopathy (HIE) (12).

 - The mother loses so much blood (low blood volume and blood pressure) that not enough oxygen-carrying blood can be delivered from her to the baby through the umbilical cord.